JLErvin/berry/README.md

     * change focus to the next client in the stack
 * `pointer_focus`
     * focus the window under the current pointer (used by `sxhkd`)

+All of these commands can also be viewed on your system via `man berryc`

 ## Monitors